michael-milette/moodle-local_contact/README.md

 ### All I see is the word "Forbidden" or a blank screen after submitting a form.
 What should I do?

-Although this plugin is still in BETA, has been tested pretty extensively.
-If you are getting this error, it is likely that your will need to fix your form and/or enable Moodle debugging.
+Although this plugin is still in BETA, it has been extensively tested.
+If you are getting this error, it is likely that you will need to fix your form and/or enable Moodle debugging.
 Alternatively you can try the form logged in as a Moodle administrator.
 This will enable the display of additional diagnostic information.

 ### Where do emails go when they are submitted on my Moodle website?